bahmutov/cypress-examples/docs/recipes/called-with-object.md

   .then((console) => {
     cy.spy(console, 'log').as('log')
   })
-cy.get('@log')
+// yield the object to the next assertion cy.get('@log')
   .should('be.calledWith', 'User %o', Cypress.sinon.match.object)
   .its('firstCall.args.1')
   .should('deep.equal', { id: 123, name: 'Joe' })
+// use Sinon's built-in object by value match cy.get('@log').should('be.calledWith', 'User %o', {
+  id: 123,
+  name: 'Joe',
+})
 ```

 <!-- fiddle-end -->

 ## Partial object

-If we know some properties of the object, we can use `deep.include` assertion
+If we know some properties of the object, we can use `deep.include` assertion on the yielded object.

 <!-- fiddle Partial object -->